 About

-❥ I am a one woman show, i uphold my small business by myself in my tiny studio at home in Lancashire, UK.
+I am a one woman show, i uphold my small business by myself in my tiny studio at home in Lancashire, UK.
 I have been established since 2011.
-Its my passion to create affordable Art-to-wear jewellery that is as unique as yourself.
-Rest assured if you ever purchase a piece from me it is the only one of its kind.
+Its my passion to create Art-to-wear jewellery that is as unique as yourself.
+Rest assured if you ever purchase a piece from me, it is the only one of its kind.

-❥ All of my jewellery designs are handmade by me.
+❥ All of my jewellery designs are created by my own hands.
 EVERY piece is a one off - a unique creation - I make them from my intuition, with care and love.
 And most of my creations have a story to go with them of how they came to be!
 Each piece is waiting to meet it's new guardian.

 ❥ Since being a young girl i have been fascinated with the circle of life and death in nature and i have perpetually noticed the beauty within decay.
 The mysterious concept of death has always been my greatest inspiration.